gocardless/gocardless-pro-php/README.md

 ### Installation

-The files you need to use the GoCardless API are in the `/lib` folder, however, you should use the loader.php file in the lib folder to load the library.
+The files you need to use the client library are in the `/lib` folder.

-To load the library, you only need to require the `lib/loader.php` folder, if you're using composer, you should use the composer loader for this library.
+To load the library, you only need to require the `lib/loader.php` file.
+If you're using [Composer](https://getcomposer.org/), you should rely on Composer's autoload functionality.

 #### Install from source